elias-michaias/sword/README.md

 Sword is still in very early development.

-## Examples
+# Examples
-Here are some examples of Sword in action!
+Here are some examples of Sword in action:

-# DOM querying
+## DOM querying
 ```fsharp
 main :: () {